Florida Medical Malpractice injury Attorney

 Contact a Florida medical malpractice attorney today at Schrier Law Group at 1-800-700-PAUL for your free initial consultation.
 Continue reading to learn more about medical malpractice laws in Florida.

-What Constitutes as Medical Malpractice?
+What Constitutes a Medical Malpractice negligence case?

 Otherwise known as medical negligence, medical malpractice refers to negligence perpetrated by a medical professional that results in an injury to the patient.
 That can also include scenarios in which the medical provider fails to take medically necessary actions.